wso2/docs-ei/en/micro-integrator/docs/references/connectors/mongodb-connector/mongodb-connector-config.md

             String
         </td>
         <td>
-            Specifies the tags document as a comma-separated list of colon-separated key-value pairs.
+            Document tags as a comma-separated list or colon-separated key-value pairs.
         </td>
         <td>
             -